-Joomla! is a popular Content Management System (CMS) having the second largest user base in the earth and the Internet is a really big, big, big thing.
-As good things coming in this area, bad things also surfaces.
-One of the worst thing among them is the security flaws that make websites vulnerable to exploit.
+Joomla! is a popular Content Management System (CMS) having the second largest user base on the earth and the Internet is a really big, big, big thing.
+As good things come in this area, bad things also surface.
+One of the worst things among them is the security flaws that make websites vulnerable to exploitation.

 Security is a huge matter.
 It is not possible to make the security 100% flawless by following any standards.
-Because, security hole can surface not only in software, but also in hardware-level.
+Because security holes can surface not only in software but also at the hardware level.
 However, the hope is that security experts have asked to follow some steps regarding stepping up securities.

 The Joomla!
-Team is very serious about security.
+The team is very serious about security.
 Whenever any security vulnerability is found, they fix it and release a fix immediately.
 On their official websites and in many seminars, they have provided many guidelines using various means to ensure the security of the websites.

-There is NO perfect Security Measures, but, all we can do is to do our best to secure our Joomla! powered websites.
+There are NO perfect Security Measures, but, all we can do is do our best to secure our Joomla! powered websites.
 In this blog post, I have compiled these security measures to help you raise the security level and safeguard your website.

 Security Measures From Within Joomla!
 CMS

 In most cases, users keep the default “admin” username and password during installation and forget to change it to something rock-solid later.
 This is seriously bad practice.

 Do not use common, guessable words for passwords, like love, god, pass, admin, admin123, etc.

 Use an online password generator that will give you unlimited, random strong passwords, like, Norton Password Generator, or, Secure Password Generator.